St. Paul's Evangelical Lutheran Church

 In brief, Deacon Gale has a ministry of Compassion, encompassing Eucharistic Ministry, Prayer Ministry, and Pastoral Care at Mather Hospital and monthly worship services at St. James Nursing Home.
 She also writes a monthly Deacon’s Corner in our newsletter, The Foundation.She is co-coordinator of the Peconic and Western Suffolk Deacons.

 Gale does Bible studies and is continuing her own education attending various seminars, lectures and various diaconate courses.
 She is currently involved with the Outreach Ministry in coordination with our Church Council supporting ELCA World Hunger, ELCA Good Gifts, Lutheran World Relief and Seafarer’s International.

 Gale attended the Stephen Ministry weeklong training in Pittsburgh, taught the 50-hour Stephen Ministry course and was commissioned as a Stephen Minister.
 She is looking forward to sharing Christ’s love to her first care receiver.

 She has been to Africa to visit our companion Synod in Tanzania and is very involved in the Synod’s work in trying to alleviate malaria and world hunger.
 She went on a mission trip to the Dominican Republic with “Save my Starving Children”.

-If you are interested in knowing any more about Gale’s ministry or about diakonia or would like to be prayed for, please contact Gale at the church.
+If you are interested in knowing any more about Gale’s ministry, diakonia, or Stephen Ministry or would like to be prayed for, please contact Gale at the church.

 Rev. Paul Downing, Pastor